United States Congress: Smaller states and bigger states

 When the Constitution was ratified in 1787, the ratio of the populations of large states to small states was roughly twelve to one.
 The Connecticut Compromise gave every state, large and small, an equal vote in the Senate.
 Since each state has two senators, residents of smaller states have more clout in the Senate than residents of larger states.
 But since 1787, the population disparity between large and small states has grown; in 2006, for example, California had seventy times the population of Wyoming.
 Critics, such as constitutional scholar Sanford Levinson, have suggested that the population disparity works against residents of large states and causes a steady redistribution of resources from "large states to small states".
 Others argue that the Connecticut Compromise was deliberately intended by the Founding Fathers to construct the Senate so that each state had equal footing not based on population, and contend that the result works well on balance.

 Members and constituents

 A major role for members of Congress is providing services to constituents.
 Constituents request assistance with problems.
 Providing services helps members of Congress win votes and elections and can make a difference in close races.
 Congressional staff can help citizens navigate government bureaucracies.
 One academic described the complex intertwined relation between lawmakers and constituents as home style.

 Motivation

-One way to categorize lawmakers, according to political scientist Richard Fenno, is by their general motivation:
+One way to categorize lawmakers, according to former University of Rochester political science professor Richard Fenno, is by their general motivation: